rkonovalov/rkonovalov.github.io/projects/jsonignore/1.0.6/examples/filter-field/README.md

 }
 ```

-As you can see all fields with name *"id"* has been removed from service response
+As you can see all fields with name *"id"* has been removed from the Service response

 ## Multiple field filtration
 If you need to specify filtration of fields of each class separately you need to add and configure FieldFilterSetting annotation